hanatos/vkdt/src/cli/readme.md

-                                  this resets output specific options: quality, width, height, audio [--audio <file>]              dump audio stream to this file, if any [--device <gpu name>]         explicitly use this gpu if you have multiple [--config]                    everything after this will be interpreted as additional cfg lines
+                                  this resets output specific options: quality, width, height, audio [--audio <file>]              dump audio stream to this file, if any [--device <gpu name>]         explicitly use this gpu if you have multiple [--device-id <gpu id>]        explicitly use this gpu id if you have multiple [--config]                    everything after this will be interpreted as additional cfg lines
 ```